Danny Lee Wynter

 Danny Lee Wynter (born 25 May 1982) is a British actor, playwright, and activist.

-He is best known for playing the lead in Stephen Poliakoff's BBC films Joe's Palace and Capturing Mary, and also for appearing in Dominic Cooke's 2021 National Theatre revival of The Normal Heart, for which he was nominated for an Olivier Award for Best Supporting Actor.
+He is best known for playing the lead in Stephen Poliakoff's BBC films Joe's Palace (2007) and Capturing Mary (2007), and also for appearing in Dominic Cooke's 2021 National Theatre revival of The Normal Heart, for which he was nominated for an Olivier Award for Best Supporting Actor.
 Mainly recognised for his stage work, he began his professional training while ushering at the Royal Court Theatre.

 His writing has appeared in numerous publications including The Stage Newspaper, The Huffington Post, The Guardian and The Evening Standard.
-Between 2017 and 2018 he was a columnist for the gay publication Attitude.

-His debut play, Black Superhero, opened at the Jerwood Theatre Downstairs, the main space at the Royal Court Theatre in March 2023.
+His debut play, Black Superhero, opened at the Royal Court Theatre in 2023.
+His second play, Ilford Boy, is due to open at the Donmar Warehouse in October 2026.

 Personal life

 Danny Lee Wynter was born in Barking, East London and grew up in a single parent family in Essex.
 His mother, a train attendant, is of Romany Gypsy and Italian ancestry, and his father, a local businessman, is of Jamaican descent.
 He has been open about his sexuality since the beginning of his career identifying as gay.

 In 2000, he studied performing arts at Middlesex University, where he trained in clown under John Wright, founder of Trestle Theatre Company and As Told by an Idiot.
 In 2003, he gained a place at the London Academy of Music and Dramatic Art to train in classical acting.